seansaville/seansaville.github.io/content/_index.md

 operating systems and software for carrier-class routers.
 Even more previously, I studied Computer Science at [Cambridge](https://www.cst.cam.ac.uk).

 If you'd like to get in touch with me, then you can email me at hi@seansaville.co.uk.
-A formal CV/resume is available on request.